 Trailhead is near the original Donner Summit, latitude 39.314540 longitude -120.326900

 In the summit area, the PCT crosses Old Highway 40 at the summit--you'll see the Sugar Bowl Ski Academy.
 The PCT continues southwest on a short gravel road for about 800 feet.
 It then comes to a T--which is the old road--the Lincoln Highway, the Dutch Flat Donner Lake Wagon Road, and the Emigrant Road.
 It is actually named "Old Donner Summit Road."
 The road to the right is paved, going west to Lake Mary, crossing Sugar Bowl Road, and continuing to Soda Springs and beyond.
-To the left is the PCT (see photo below), which is dirt and gravel.
-About 130 feet from there, you'll see another sign (you can barely see the sign in photo at right) which refers to the PCT continuing to the right.
+To the left is the PCT (left photo below), which is dirt and gravel.
+About 130 feet from there, you'll see another sign (you can barely see the sign in the photo) which refers to the PCT continuing to the right.
 But veer to the left to continue on the old highway.
 That "intersection" is the summit of the old road.
 The next 900 feet of the old road was cleared of brush in 2009.
 It can be walked somewhat easily now.
 Doesn't look like much now, but in this part of California, this was the only "interstate highway" and this was the only summit for 81 years, 1844-1925.

 Going uphill from Donner Lake: